IsaacSchemm/Crowmask/README.md

 ﻿# Crowmask 🐦‍⬛🎭

-**Crowmask** is a single-user ActivityPub bridge for Weasyl, implemented using Azure Functions and Azure Cosmos DB.
+**Crowmask** is a single-user ActivityPub bridge and Bluesky bot for Weasyl, implemented using Azure Functions and Azure Cosmos DB.
 It is intended for users who:

 * already post artwork to Weasyl
-* have an ActivityPub account elsewhere (e.g. Mastodon) not used for art
+* already have an ActivityPub account elsewhere (e.g. Mastodon)
 * know how to deploy a C# Azure Functions app to Azure

 Crowmask is written mostly in C# with some parts in F#.